 It is not a problem if you are unable to attend the review at the end of the inspection.
 This happens frequently with clients who are buying from outside Victoria.
 We will email the report and then discuss it with you over the telephone (or Skype).

-Prior to the inspection will are required to obtain a completed HIABC contract from you.
-This can either be scanned in and emailed to us, faxed to us or even photographed and emailed back to us.
+Prior to the inspection we are required to obtain a completed HIABC contract from you.
+This can either be scanned-in and emailed to us, faxed to us or even photographed and emailed back to us.
 Click here to download a blank contract.

 We are more than happy to talk to clients after the inspection if they have further questions or need advice.